platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/01-building-a-web-app.md

 # Building a blocking web application

+This exercise should take you 30 minutes to complete.

-This exercise will walk you through building and running a basic blocking web application on your local development environment.
+It will walk you through building and running a basic blocking web application on your local development environment.

 You will use Java and